-Wimbledon aren’t creating much in the final third as such, but are winning a fair few corners by simply hassling our defence and the incredibly weak looking ref (who’s already booked Quinton for ‘diving’ after having been clearly fouled and with the lino flagging for a foul!) seems to be awarding a worrying amount of free-kicks around our 18 yard box.
+Wimbledon aren’t creating much in the final third as such, but are winning a fair few corners by simply hassling our defence and the incredibly weak looking ref (who’s already booked Quinton for ‘diving’ after having been clearly fouled and despite the lino agreeing and flagging our way for the free kick!) also seems to be awarding a worrying amount of free-kicks around our 18 yard box.

 Wandering round at half time, we’re fairly happy with the performance so far.
-No goals yet, but it’s been a fairly fast paced tie and we’ve had probably the better of things.
+No goals yet, but it’s been a fairly fast paced tie to keep the interest and we’ve had probably the better of things overall.

 Sadly though, we fail to carry that over at the start of the second half and within a minute of the restart, Wilson has to pull off a brilliant save to keep the scores level.
 The ball is given away cheaply by the corner flag on the left and a quick cross is fired in.
 It reaches an attacker slightly beyond the near post and he does well to stretch and get his header on target.
 From our vantage point at the far end, it’s sneaking right inside the post until Phil dives to his left and more than equals his counterpart’s stop just before the break.

-Now, normally this season, the visitors opening the scoring would mean a collapse that would make the England batting order look positively dogged in it’s resistance.
-Tonight is no exception……almost.
+Now, normally this season, the visitors opening the scoring would tend to mean a collapse that would make the England batting order look positively dogged in it’s resistance.
+Tonight is no exception.
+Almost.

 Barely a minute later a speculative ball down the right hits a defender and falls kindly for a blue shirt.
 Taking a touch, he drives a low effort across Wilson only to see it come back off the foot of the far post.
 The loose ball is fired back in on a practically empty goal, only for Gray to get back and hack the effort of the line.

-This really should be the sign that it’s really not going to happen tonight and that we should all piss off back to the pub now.
+This really should be the sign that it’s really not going to happen tonight and that we should all piss off back to the pub now to get a nice run at last orders.
 But sadly, we’re stupid and don’t heed the warning signs despite having seen them a thousand times already this season.
+I know I know.

 Erm, could you fuck off please?
 We’re trying to hold a football match here.
 The “Stampy tantrum like a 5 year old” competition is NEXT Tuesday.
 Still, Anderson’s dismissal is at least mildly amusing.
 Kicking out at a defenceless water bottle on his way off and missing it completely!
 Whoops.

-The lengthy stoppage though seems to upset the U’s more than the visitors and we’re rarely a threat from this point forwards, aimlessly thumping balls forwards at no one in particular instead of trying to make use of Gray on the right and keeping the ball on the deck.
+The lengthy stoppage though seems to upset the U’s more than the visitors and we’re rarely a threat from this point forwards, aimlessly thumping balls forwards at no one in particular instead of trying to make use of Gray on the right and keeping the ball on the deck to try & stretch them.